kyma-project/kyma/docs/kyma/docs/05-03-overrides.md

 ```

 To override these values, for example to `512Mi` and `250m`, proceed as follows:
-- Create a ConfigMap in the `kyma-installer` Namespace, labelled with: `installer:overrides`.
-You can also use the existing ConfigMap.
+- Create a ConfigMap in the `kyma-installer` Namespace and [label](#helm-overrides-for-kyma-installation-user-defined-overrides) it.
 - Add the `minio.resources.limits.memory: 512Mi` and `minio.resources.limits.cpu: 250m` entries to the ConfigMap and apply it:

 ```